xiaojun207/docker-manager/README.md

 ## Login account
-Upon initial startup, the program will automatically create an administrator account (admin), a client account (agent, password, token), and a user name and password, which will be printed into the log output. (only displayed once, please make a backup)
+Upon initial startup, the program will automatically create an administrator account (admin), a client account (agent, password), and a user name and password, which will be printed into the log output. (only displayed once, please make a backup)

 ## Client Agent
 ```shell